-The CSSEND session call sends a message (chain) or message segment (RU) to a session partner.
+The CSSEND session call sends a message (RU) or message segments (chain) to a session partner.

-CALL "CSSEND" USING SNA-WORK-AREA SEND-BUFFER SEND-BUFFER-SIZE DATA-BUFFER-ALIGN SYNC-CALL ASYNC-CALL REPLY-REQUEST MSG-COMPLETE FMH ROD
+CALL "CSSEND" USING SNA-WORK-AREA SEND-BUFFER SEND-BUFFER-SIZE DATA-BUFFER-ALIGN SYNC-CALL|ASYNC-CALL REPLY-REQUEST MSG-COMPLETE FMH ROD

-The CSSEND session call instructs the sending of a message (chain) or message segment (RU) to a remote LU.
-When you are sending an entire message (chain), the MSG-COMPLETE parameter must be Y. When sending message segments, the MSG-COMPLETE parameter must be Nc except for the last segment, when MSG-COMPLETE = Y.
+The CSSEND session call instructs the sending of a message (RU) or message segments (chain) to a remote LU.
+When you are sending an entire message, the MSG-COMPLETE parameter must be Y. When sending message segments, the MSG-COMPLETE parameter must be N, except for the last segment, when MSG-COMPLETE = Y.